huevosverdes/RNGStudy/README.md

 - [Monte Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem): A counterintuitive probability problem.
 We don't do the math, just an RNG simulation.
 - [Chaos Game](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#Chaos_game): We use randomness to generate pretty pictures.
 - [Points-In-Circle](https://programming.guide/random-point-within-circle.html): Uniform sampling of a radius can lead to non-uniform point distributions if we don't correct it.
+- [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise): This demo doesn't use RNG, but rather enables exploring some of the Perlin Noise parameters that you might vary with RNG.